MarinaMariano/Applied-Machine-Learning-Project/README.md

 ----

 ## **Model architecture**
-### **First model: Custom CNN, Yen & Tsao**
-We adopted the same model architecture based on a lightweight convolutional neural network inspired by the one proposed by Yen and Tsao (2024), specifcillay designed for chest X-ray classification (which consisted of a redesigned feature extraction (FE) module and multiscale feature (MF) module and validated using publicly available COVID-19 datasets).
-The proposed CNN architecture is composed, indeed, of two main feature extraction stages, followed by a classification head.
-Scrivi qualcosa in aggiunta e che sia specifico.

-#### 1. Feature Extraction (FE Module)

-The Feature Extraction (FE) module is designed to efficiently extract local spatial features while reducing redundancy.
-Structure:

-- **1×1 Convolution**
-- **Channel Split** (A portion of channels is kept unchanged,The remaining channels undergo further processing)
-- **Depthwise 3×3 Convolution** (Captures local spatial patterns, Lightweight compared to standard convolutions)
-- **1×1 Convolution** (Recombines channel information)
-- **Concatenation** (Merges processed and unprocessed channel branches)
-- **Residual Connection**

-#### 2. Multi-scale Feature Module (MF Module)

-The Multi-scale Feature (MF) module captures contextual information at different spatial scales.
-Structure:

-- Parallel Max Pooling branches with different receptive fields, pool sizes: 2×2, 4×4, 8×8
-- Depthwise Dilated Convolutions, Different dilation rates per branch Capture both local and global context
-- 1×1 Convolutions
-- Align channel dimensions
--Concatenation Combines multi-scale representations -Final 1×1 Convolution

-#### **3. Classification Head**

-After feature extraction, the network uses a lightweight classification head:

-- Global Average Pooling Reduces spatial dimensions Prevents overfitting
-- Fully Connected Layer (128 units, ReLU)
+Image Preprocessing – Custom CNN (Yen & Tsao Inspired) Data Preprocessing and Augmentation

+All chest X-ray images were resized to 192 × 192 pixels and normalized to the range [0,1] through rescaling (pixel value / 255).
+Data augmentation was applied exclusively during training in order to improve generalization and reduce overfitting.
+The augmentation pipeline included:

+- Random horizontal flipping
+- Small random rotations (±5%)
+- Mild random zooming (±5%)

+No augmentation was applied to validation or test datasets.
+Given the inherent class imbalance of the chest X-ray dataset, class weights were computed and applied during training to balance the contribution of minority and majority classes in the loss function.

+Model Architecture
+Custom CNN Inspired by Yen & Tsao (2024)

+We adopted a lightweight convolutional neural network inspired by the architecture proposed by Yen and Tsao (2024), originally designed for efficient chest X-ray classification.
+While preserving the core philosophy of efficient feature extraction and low computational cost, our implementation introduces residual connections and batch normalization to improve training stability and gradient flow.

+The architecture is composed of:

+- Stacked Feature Extraction (FE) modules
+- Progressive spatial downsampling
+- A lightweight classification head

+1. Feature Extraction (FE Module)

+The Feature Extraction module is designed to efficiently learn hierarchical spatial features while maintaining computational efficiency.

+Each FE block follows a residual structure composed of:

+- 3×3 Convolution (no bias)
+- Batch Normalization
+- ReLU activation
+- 3×3 Convolution (no bias)
+- Batch Normalization
+- Residual shortcut connection
+- Final ReLU activation

+If the number of input channels differs from the number of output filters, a 1×1 convolution with batch normalization is applied to the shortcut path to align dimensions.

+### Residual Formulation

+The FE module follows a residual learning formulation:

+\[
+H(x) = F(x) + x
+\]

+where:

+- \(F(x)\) represents the learned transformation
+- \(x\) is the identity shortcut connection
+- \(H(x)\) is the output of the residual block

+This formulation improves gradient flow, stabilizes training, and mitigates the vanishing gradient problem.
+Three FE modules with increasing filter depth (32 → 64 → 128) are stacked, with max-pooling layers between them to progressively reduce spatial resolution and increase receptive field.

+2. Progressive Spatial Downsampling

+After the first and second FE modules, MaxPooling layers are applied to reduce spatial resolution.

+This enables:

+- Increased receptive field
+- Reduced computational load
+- More abstract feature representation

+The network therefore learns increasingly complex representations of pulmonary structures, opacities, and pathological patterns across layers.

+3. Classification Head

+After the final FE module, spatial dimensions are reduced using: Global Average Pooling

+This operation:

+Replaces traditional flattening, Reduces the number of parameters, Acts as structural regularization and preserves channel-wise feature importance

+The classification head consists of:

+- Fully Connected Layer (128 units, ReLU activation)
+- Dropout (0.5) for regularization
+- Output Layer: 1 neuron with Sigmoid activation
+- The sigmoid output produces a probability score for binary classification (Normal vs Pneumonia).

+Regularization and Optimization Strategy

+To ensure stable convergence and prevent overfitting, the following strategies were adopted:
+- Batch Normalization after each convolution
 - Dropout (0.5)
-- Regularization
+- Class-weighted binary cross-entropy
-- Output Layer: 1 neuron with Sigmoid activation
-- Binary classification

-Reference: Yen, C.-T., & Tsao, C.-Y. (2024).
-Lightweight convolutional neural network for chest X-ray images classification.
-Scientific Reports, 14, 29759. https://doi.org/10.1038/s41598-024-80826-z
+- Adam optimizer (learning rate = 1e-4)
+- Early stopping based on validation loss

+Learning rate reduction on plateau

+Mixed precision training (float16 computation with float32 output) was used to reduce memory usage while preserving numerical stability.

 ### **Second model: Pretrained DenseNet-121**